Three hours of content recently added!

 Read on to see the full course description, or click below to register for the course today!

-This course is created from many voices of victims (survivors!) about what they experienced and what they needed.
+This course is created from many voices of victims (who are also survivors!) about what they experienced and what they needed.
 There are very few published resources about the emotional impact victims experience.
-Those resources are based on what people share when they are willing to make the information public such as through social media, research, or an FBI report.
+Those resources are based on what people share when they are willing to make the information public such as through interviews, social media, research, or an FBI report.
 This course, however, allows you to also gain an understanding directly from my work with scam and fraud survivors who were unwilling to share the information publicly.
 You’ll gain a deep understanding of the reluctance so many people have about telling anyone, even their closest friends and family.

-Learning Objectives:
+Learning Outcomes:

 Instructor Credentials: